ietf-wg-bpf/ebpf-docs/rst/elf.rst

 TODO: make this secction adhere to the ELF specification data format

-The ``.BTF_ids`` section encodes BTF ID values that are used within the kernel.
+The ``.BTF_ids`` section encodes BTF ID values that are used within the Linux kernel.

-This section is created during the kernel compilation with the help of macros defined in ``include/linux/btf_ids.h`` header file.
+This section is created during the Linux kernel compilation with the help of macros defined in ``include/linux/btf_ids.h`` header file.
 Kernel code can use them to create lists and sets (sorted lists) of BTF ID values.